rootmentsdev/Clokify/ENVIRONMENT_SETUP.md

 - The WhatsApp functionality uses the same `WHATSAPP_META_TOKEN` and `WHATSAPP_META_PHONE_NUMBER_ID` variables for both Clockify alerts and Google Sheets events
 - Make sure your Google Sheet has columns A, B, C for Title, Start Date, and End Date
 - The `OWNER_NUMBER` should be your WhatsApp number in international format
+- You can use `OWNER_NUMBERS` (comma-separated) to add multiple admin numbers
+- Admin numbers receive Clockify alerts and can access WhatsApp webhook features
 - The `META_VERIFY_TOKEN` should match what you set in your Meta webhook configuration